Ski touring in Rogers Pass and the Winter Permit System

 All guides that are planning to operate in Glacier National Park during the winter must:

-Please note: After April 2023, there will no longer be an ACMG group licence.
-All guides or guiding businesses will require their own National Park Business Licence.
-To learn more visit: Guided business licences
+Please note: As of April 2023, the ACMG group licence is no longer available.
+All guides or guiding businesses require their own National Park Business Licence.
+To learn more visit the Guided business licences website.

 Youth groups and special events